 Here’s a sample risk assessment matrix to give you the idea.

-In addition to the materials in the helpful Appendix of Z10, you may find our article on Risk Management and Safety helpful here.
-That’s where that risk assessment matrix sample came from.
+You might also find our article on Risk Management and Safety helpful here.
+That’s where that risk assessment matrix sample above came from.

 Another operational element of an OHSMS is the use of the hierarchy of controls.

-The basic idea behind the hierarchy of control is that you begin with an identified hazard.
-Here are some examples of potential hazards:
+When using the hierarchy of controls, you begin with an identified hazard.
+Here are some examples of types of hazards in the workplace:

 |Type of Hazard||Description||Example|